 Introduction to welfare rights

 This is essential training if you are starting off as a welfare rights adviser or need a good understanding of the benefits system.
 It introduces you to the key resources and skills you need and takes you through the main benefits in detail.
-Learning is through a mix of elearning and face-to-face training.

 The course covers: